Protection of adults at risk of harm

 This advice applies to Scotland.
 See advice for See advice for England, See advice for Northern Ireland, See advice for Wales

-If a local authority knows or suspects that an 'adult at risk' is being harmed, it must decide whether action is needed to protect the adult’s well-being, property or financial affairs.
+If a local council knows or suspects that an adult at risk is being harmed, or likely to be harmed, it must decide if action is needed to protect the adult’s well-being, property or financial affairs.

 Who is an adult at risk of harm